 - Air conditioners are the most likely place to find trustworthy reviewers, but none of them are “Highly Trusted”.
 Almost 27% of the reviewers covering A/Cs are worth listening to, almost half of those are only “Mixed Trust”.

-Audio & Video
+6.4.
+Trust Issues in Audio & Video Reviews

 The audio and video category is a much more focused category that has far fewer products in it, though it also features some of the most difficult to test products across all the categories we researched.
-Televisions, headphones, bluetooth speakers, projectors, soundbars and speakers all live in this product category, and many of these require specialized equipment to properly test.
+Televisions, headphones, projectors, soundbars and speakers all live in this product category, and many of these require specialized equipment to properly test.

 - Problems with fake testing and fake reviewers run rampant in audio/video tech reviews.
 Of the tech reviewers that covered audio & video equipment, 42% of them were faking their testing.